jhnbyrn/951-KLR-PAGES/ignition_timing.md

 * store the rounding error caused by the division in 22h.0
 * decrement the result 2B

 Hopefully that all makes perfect sense by now.
-I haven't shown where the next TDC value 33h is calculated, but we'll see that next in 021D.
+I haven't shown where the next TDC value 33h came from, but we'll see that next in 021D.

 After this, the ex1 routine continues to run fuel injection logic, but we'll leave that for a separate investigation to keep things focused on ignition.